Logo

 --------------------------------------------------------------------------------------------------------------------------

 The Combat Axe is still a great weapon for Zealot, as it is with all classes - even after the change to Brutal Momentum.
-If Monstrous Specials is one of the modifiers and you aren't doing the bonk, this might be your preferred pick instead of the Heavy Sword, though it is best used with a crit-focused build and Shred.
+If Monstrous Specials is one of the modifiers and you aren't doing the bonk, this might be a good option, though it is best used with a crit-focused build and Shred.

 Catachan Mk III Combat Blade | Uncanny Strike and Riposte | +Crit Chance, +Unyielding